6 Disney World Restaurants That May Not Be Worth a Repeat Visit

 Space 220 windows into space

 Space 220 can be one of the most difficult dining reservations to book at EPCOT.
 The restaurant’s views into space have generated a ton of buzz, but is Space 220 worth your time and money with so many great restaurants at EPCOT?
-We’re not so sure.

-Space 220 also follows the prix fixe menu system, with adults costing $55 at lunch and $79 at dinner.
-The unique cocktails, which are certainly interesting concoctions, are not included.
 We recommend checking out the Space 220 Lounge as an easier, more affordable option for guests wanting to visit space.
 It’s less of a commitment if you end up not being a fan.
-It’s a la carte and doesn’t carry a guaranteed price tag.
-Our recommendation is to get a drink or two and dessert while soaking in the ambiance.
+The Space 220 Lounge is a la carte and doesn’t carry a guaranteed price tag.
+Our recommendation is to get a drink or two and maybe dessert while soaking in the ambiance.

 Cinderella’s Royal Table – Magic Kingdom